-“NOW HOW DOES IT REALLY WORK?” the dragonfly asked the butterfly on a balmy summer evening when they were sitting on a reed stalk, pensively looking out over the water.
+“Now how does it really work?”, the dragonfly asked the butterfly, one balmy summer evening when they were sitting on a reed stalk, pensively looking out over the water.

-“That’s indeed what a lot of couples do”, said the butterfly, “but that does not mean that that would be the only way”.
+“That’s indeed what a lot of couples do,” said the butterfly, “but that does not mean that’s the only way.”

-“Oh”, said the dragonfly, who needed to be silent for a moment, because being uptight took her breath away, stressed as she was.
+“Oh”, said the dragonfly, who needed to be silent for a moment, because feeling stifled and uptight took her breath away.

-“But”, said the dragonfly when she got some air again and new thoughts, “if you don’t do it like everyone does, then how do you know that it’s okay and that you don’t get … fooled”.
+“So”, said the dragonfly when she gained some air and new thoughts again, “if you don’t do it like everyone does, then how do you know that it’s okay and that you won’t get … fooled.”

 “That’s called trust”, said the butterfly.